KowalewskiPawel/PracticaLearningBlog/posts/js-how-did-it-start.md

 <br>

-## **I Couldn't See Anything**
+## I Couldn't See Anything

 <br>

-console.log, without it coding is like walking through a dark room without any light, just trying to guess where the switch is.
+**console.log**, without it coding is like walking through a dark room without any light, just trying to guess where the switch is.
 This is my third advice for all of you trying to learn JavaScript and most probably other languages as well, use console.log or any other equivalent to it.
 At first, I couldn't understand why people would hire testers, and spend their precious time on writing a "second" code which will test the main one.
 It just didn't make any sense to me before.
 I can't say that I am aware of what Test-Driven Development is right now, but it really helped me to connect the dots and everything seems to have more sense.

 <br>

-## **What Is Next?**
+## What Is Next?

 <br>